crate/elasticsearch-inout-plugin/README.rst

 .. hint::

-    - `index`: The name of the exported index
-    - `shard`: The number of the exported shard
-    - `node`: The node name where the export happened
-    - `numExported`: The number of exported objects in the shard
     - `output_cmd`: The executed command on the node with substituted variables
     - `stderr`: The first 8K of the standard error log of the executed command
     - `stdout`: The first 8K of the standard output log of the executed command
     - `exitcode`: The exit code of the executed command
-    - `error`: A detailed error message of a shard operation if an error occured

 Installation
 ============